OUR ARTISTS

 Some five years later, Havelka joined the Princ Glassworks as the 'Master of Production' gaining recognition for his artistically inspired designs and use of 'cold work' cutting.

-In 2011 Havelka established his own glass studio where he now produces one-off and limited production decorative pieces.
+In 2012 Havelka established his own glass studio with his wife Lucie where they now produce one-off and limited production decorative pieces.

 We're delighted to represent Pavel's glorious work exclusively in the UK.